karlhorky/talk-notes/kod.io-2014-03-01.md

 * 1993 - images in browsers, they started worrying if it would scale
   * W3C is formed
-* "architectural styles and the design of network-based software architectures" - title of paper that inspired REST interface
+* "architectural styles and the design of network-based software architectures" by Ray Fielding - paper that inspired REST interface

 properties of www at the start
 ------------------------------